 First step was to check the board for physically damaged components.
 I undid the heatsink screws and the shroud and took a couple of close-up looks at the usual suspects: capacitors, transistors and fuses.
 Nothing exploded violently on the board.
 All the caps look like they are solid state, meaning they probably didn’t leak.
 VRMs seem fine and don’t heat up uncontrollably.
 CPU heats up so it definitely gets power.

 With no obvious physical damage I took a closer look at the BIOS chip on the board.
 This one has a nice SPI header that is unlabeled but populated.
 The BIOS IC has the part number MX25U12873F, a 16 MB (128 Mbit) 1.8v SPI flash.
 The chip size happens to match the BIOS images from MSI’s homepage (not always the case in the age of UEFI).
-I have a lot of weird stuff for reading and writing SPI but apparently nothing that does 1.8v, so while the adapter arrived from random shop in Germany, I took a stab at probing the sucker with my scope.
+I have a lot of weird stuff for reading and writing SPI but apparently nothing that does 1.8v, so while the adapter was on the way from a random shop in Germany, I took a stab at probing the sucker with my scope.

 If the motherboard is completely dead it won’t read the BIOS, at least that is my totally unfounded hypothesis.
 This means that there should be some data on the data pins and on the clock pin.
 I put the probe on the clock pin, turned on the power and… I got an aliased waveform that is out of range of my scope.
 Looking at the datasheet for the chip in question, it reads a max clock well over 100 MHz.
-I suspect MSI is reading it fast to not waste any time during boot.
+I suspect MSI is using a fast chip to not waste any time during boot.

 The 1.8v adapter arrived in my mailbox and I soon attached it to my BusPirate and attempted to read the chip.
 A forum user on the EEVBlog forums,

 My initial attempt was using a clip to attach to the flash chip.
 The clip I used is the cheapest one on AliExpress which translates to an extremely brittle connection.
-A seemingly unrelated windgust in Africa could make the clip release its grip and fly away from the chip with a distinct, loud click followed by the sound of a man from the Balkans cussing in his native tounge.
+A seemingly unrelated wind gust in Africa could make the clip release its grip and fly away from the chip with a distinct, loud click followed by the sound of a man from the Balkans cussing in his native tongue.
 I fired up the Hakko and soldered 8 pieces of wire to the chip and clicked the wires in the 1.8v adapter.

 If you are uncomfortable soldering to the chip you can just use the SPI header.
 If you have a clip that can actually grasp the bios chip, by all means use that instead.